BBurgarella/PyFFTDMA/README.md

 The RVE generation parameters are gathered in the VER class
 - the first parameter is the fiber volume ratio
 - the second gives the number of fiber to be placed in the RVE
+- the third one gives N the orientation distribution parameter
-- The third gives elongation ratio of the inclusions
+- The fourth gives elongation ratio of the inclusions
-- The fourth the resolution
+- The fith the resolution
 - the last one is a seed for the random variables in the generation

 The DMA is handled by the DMA class